Don Ohlmeyer

 Donald Winfred Ohlmeyer Jr. (February 3, 1945 – September 10, 2017) was an American television producer and president of the NBC network's west coast division.
-He received notoriety for firing Norm Macdonald from Saturday Night Live in early 1998, a move that is widely believed to have been motivated by Macdonald's refusal to stop making jokes at the expense of Ohlmeyer's friend, O.J.
-Simpson.
+He fired Norm Macdonald from Saturday Night Live in early 1998, a move that is widely believed to have been motivated by Macdonald's refusal to stop making jokes at the expense of Ohlmeyer's friend, O. J. Simpson.

 Ohlmeyer also directed the Olympics and other live sporting events while working for ABC and ESPN.
 He was a professor of television communications at Pepperdine University in Malibu, California.

 Early life

 Born in New Orleans, Louisiana, Ohlmeyer grew up in the Chicago area and attended Glenbrook North High School.
 He graduated from the University of Notre Dame in 1967.

 Career

 ABC Sports

 Ohlmeyer began his career with ABC Sports.
 A disciple of Roone Arledge, he worked on Wide World of Sports, was the first hired producer of Monday Night Football, brought Superstars to television, and also produced and directed three Olympics broadcasts (including the Munich Olympics).